Ryan-Donovan33/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+Class components are easier to test for you.

 - [ ] Name three lifecycle methods and their purposes.

+Mounting -  the phase when the component is being built.
+Whatever initial data is being accces will be defined here.

+Updating - This is where you are updating your component

+Unmount - This is when you remove the component from the screen

 - [ ] What is the purpose of a custom hook?

+The purpose for a custom hook is be able to have stateful logic be reusable throughout your app.

 - [ ] Why is it important to test our apps?

+To make sure everything you've written show up on DOM without it breaking.

 ## Project Set Up